Menu

 The estimated time commitment for members of the Board is approximately 15-20 hours per month.
 In addition, the Board holds regular monthly meetings via conference call.
 Potential Board members should be aware that there is and will be no financial remuneration for their work on the Board.

-2023 Suri Network Boaard of Trustees Candidates' Statements
+2025 Suri Network Board of Trustees Candidates' Statements

 The Trustee Candidates were asked the following questions: